 3 tsp kosher salt

 1 tsp chipotle chili pepper

 How to Grill Prime Rib Roast

 Step 1: Rinse your roast under cold water.
 Pat dry with paper towels and place roast on wire cooling rack.
-Salt all sides of the roast with coarse sea salt and place in the refrigerator for 3 days.
+Salt all sides of the roast with kosher salt and place in the refrigerator for 3 days.

 TIP: Place a plate under your roast in case it drips while drying.